openmrs/openmrs-esm-core/docs/README.md

   Other tips:
     - Use line breaks.
 Try and keep line length below 100 characters.
+    - Right now, it's okay to assume devs are using React.
+When possible, please do include framework-agnostic examples.
+Keep in mind that at some point in the future it may make sense to refactor these docs to be less React-centric.
   -->

 This documentation is intended to enable developers to develop and deploy